CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

 The **AggregatorStablePrice** contract is designed to aggregate the prices of crvUSD based on multiple Curve Stableswap pools.
-This price is mainly used as an oracle for calculating the interest rate, providing an aggregated (`price`) and an exponential moving average (ema) price.
+This price is primarily used as an oracle for calculating the interest rate, but also for [PegKeepers](../crvUSD/pegkeeper.md) to determine whether to mint and deposit or withdraw and burn.

 !!! info
     The AggregatorStablePrice contract is deployed to the Ethereum mainnet at: [0xe5Afcf332a5457E8FafCD668BcE3dF953762Dfe7](https://etherscan.io/address/0xe5Afcf332a5457E8FafCD668BcE3dF953762Dfe7).